tbendixen/dag-book/README.md

 # Companion website for: *The Data Analyst's Guide to Cause and Effect*

-This is the companion website for *The Data Analyst's Guide to Cause and Effect*.
+Welcome to *The Data Analyst's Guide to Cause and Effect*!

+This repository holds all code for the companion website, which is rendered at https://theissbendixen.com/dag-book.

 The `data` folder holds all data used in the book.